CtrlK

 Specificity

 The description lacks concrete actions.
-It mentions 'execute an implementation plan', 'run a quick implementation', 'manage the build-simplify-review cycle' but never specifies what the skill actually does — no concrete capabilities like 'writes code', 'creates files', 'refactors modules', etc. are listed.
+It mentions 'execute an implementation plan', 'run a quick implementation', and 'manage the build-simplify-review cycle' but never specifies what the skill actually does — no concrete capabilities like 'writes code', 'creates files', 'refactors modules', etc. are listed.

 1 / 3